PGE RETIREES INC.

 - Director Emeritus is a Board member who has been a member of the Board for ten (10) years and has previously held the office of President or Committee Chairman.
 This category of Director does not require full participation in all Board Meetings but when in attendance at a meeting shall be counted to achieve a quorum.
 Candidates for Emeritus shall be selected by the Board at the Board Meeting which precedes the Annual Meeting of members.

-- Honorary Member is any member chosen by the Board of Directors for their services or contributions to PGE Retirees Inc. but without voting privileges.
+- Honorary Board Member is any member chosen by the Board of Directors for their services or contributions to PGE Retirees Inc. but is without voting privileges.

 Section 4.
 Regular Meetings

-Regular meetings of the Board of Directors shall be held bi-monthly at such places within the State of Oregon and at such times as the Board may determine.
+Regular meetings of the Board of Directors shall be held bi-monthly, hosted in an electronic format or in person or in a combination of the two (including by telephone) at such times as the Board may determine.

-Special meetings of the Board of Directors shall be held whenever called by the President, Vice President or two or more Directors.
+Special meetings of the Board of Directors shall be held whenever called by the President, Vice President or two or more Directors, and hosted in an electronic format or in person or in a combination of the two (including by telephone).
 All Directors shall be notified seven (7) days prior to a special Board meeting.

 Section 6.
 Quorum